-NCDOT staff held a Stakeholder Meeting on October 3, 2019 that included CAMPO staff, law enforcement, construction team members, and representatives not affiliated with CAMPO.
+NCDOT staff held a Stakeholder Meeting on September 5, 2019 that included CAMPO staff and other important regional partners.

 Jeremy Hogan at JLHogan@LaneConstruct.com is the project engineer with Lane Construction and the contact for any stakeholders that have questions during the process.
 Mr. Jeff Moore serves as Construction Coordinator; and reviewed the U-2719 I-440 project as a whole going briefly through each intersection.
 The major highlights are these:

 - Project is design-build.
-Roadway plans have been submitted but other plans are still being finalized. - Clearing continues at Wade Avenue quadrants and is proceeding along Western Blvd., Melbourne, and Jones Franklin Road.
+Roadway plans have been submitted but other plans are still being finalized. - Clearing trees began on August 5, 2019 on the Wade Avenue quadrants in preparation.
+Next will be Western Blvd., Melbourne, and Jones Franklin.
 All clearing will be done in the ROW for now. - Melbourne bridge will be closed around the September/October timeframe first.
 Athens will be closed as soon as Melbourne is reconstructed.
-Preparation work for the demolition of the Melbourne Road bridge will occur in the coming months. - Barrier walls are being constructed along I-440 from I-40 to Western Boulevard, and along Wade Avenue from Edwards Mill Road to the I-440 interchange with Wade Avenue. - Temporary ramps are also being constructed for westbound Wade Avenue onto eastbound I-440; and at eastbound Wade Avenue onto westbound I-440. - There will be no daytime road closures in the next 6 months except temporary as necessary. - Contractor must maintain 2 lanes of traffic on 440 during rush hour.
+Preparation work for the demolition of the Melbourne Road bridge will occur in the coming months. - There will be no daytime road closures in the next 6 months except temporary as necessary. - Contractor must maintain 2 lanes of traffic on 440 during rush hour.
 Lane closures will only be temporary. - Nighttime lane closures on 440 can be from 9 pm to 5 am. - Greenway work at Meredith is not scheduled to start in the next 6 months.
 Meredith College expressed concerns about their summer camps.